 - General education requirements are already fulfilled for graduates of any Tennessee Board of Regents institution.
 Graduates from other systems and those with a nursing diploma may have additional requirements.

-- The program is fully online, with no travel to UT required and clinical components that can be completed either virtually or close to home.
+- The program is fully online, with no travel to UT required and clinical components that can be completed virtually and close to home.

-- Scheduling is flexible, with either a fall or spring start, and a structure that lets you continue working as you earn your degree or study full time and complete the program within a calendar year.
+- Scheduling is flexible, with either a fall or spring start, and a structure that lets you continue working as you earn your degree.

 - Hold an associate’s degree or diploma in nursing.

-- Be licensed or in progress as a registered nurse.
+- Be licensed or in progress to be licensed as a registered nurse.